AgenticRecTune: Multi-Agent with Self-Evolving Skillhub for Recommendation System Optimization: Introduction

 \section{Introduction}

-Recommendation systems deliver personalized content and are deployed across a wide variety of applications, ranging from multi-media content platforms and e-commerce sites to social media networks.
-Currently, the recommendation system is largely formulated as a machine learning (ML) problem, utilizing advanced ML models and ML algorithms to optimize performance.
+Recommender systems deliver personalized content and are deployed across a wide variety of products, ranging from multi-media content platforms and e-commerce sites to social media networks.
+Currently, the recommender system is largely formulated as a machine learning (ML) problem, utilizing advanced ML models and ML algorithms to optimize performance.

-To achieve high efficiency and quality at the industrial-scale recommendation system, these systems typically employ a multi-stage architecture.
+To achieve high efficiency and quality at the industrial-scale recommender system, these systems typically employ a multi-stage architecture.
 Following the initial retrieval phase, a pre-ranking model acts as a fast, lightweight predictor to roughly score and distill a manageable subset of items from the massive candidate pool.
 Next, the ranking stage applies sophisticated, computationally intensive machine learning models to this reduced subset, precisely ordering items based on predicted user interest.
 Finally, the re-ranking stage fine-tunes this ordered list before presentation, making final adjustments to ensure content diversity, enforce business logic, and apply final product constraints.

-However, although a modern recommendation system consists of several interacting components, researchers often isolate and focuses on specific sub-tasks.
-For instance, researchers frequently treat the ranking stage as an independent multi-task classification problem, designing novel architectures or algorithms specifically to improve Click-Through Rate (CTR) prediction and various other engagement and satisfaction predictions.
+However, although a modern recommender system consists of several interacting components, researchers often isolate and focuses on specific sub-tasks.
+For instance, researchers frequently treat the ranking stage as an independent multi-task classification problem, designing novel architectures or algorithms specifically to improve engagement metric or long-term metric.